Xubuntu/wiki.xubuntu.org/content/qa/new_tester_start.md

+---
+title: "Guide for New Testers"
+weight: 50
+---

 After reading the [introduction on the website](https://xubuntu.org/contribute/qa), this \'New Tester\' wiki will take you through the simple steps that will enable you to join the community, start to help making Xubuntu better, and get testing.